sitebay/docs/articles/products/platform/billing/guides/payment-methods/index.md

     A $1.00 authorization hold may be placed on your credit card by your banking institution when our payment processor tests the validity of the card.
 This is normal behavior and does not result in a charge on your card.
     {{< /note >}}

     **To pay with Google Pay:** Click the **Google Pay** icon/button to open Google's own Google Pay form.
 Log in to your Google account and select the payment method you wish to use.
-Press **continue** (or otherwise complete the form) to be taken back to the My Site Bay.
+Press **continue** (or otherwise complete the form) to be taken back to the My SiteBay.

     ![Button to add Google Pay](add-method-google-pay.png)